eriol3381/factorbi.github.io/src/content/docs/home.md

 ![Synchronization Architecture](../../assets/img/Bipost_Architecture.png)

-[Aurora](https://aws.amazon.com/rds/aurora/) is a MySQL compatible, fully managed database service built for the cloud with the performance and scalability of high-end commercial databases at 1/10th the cost.
+<a href="https://aws.amazon.com/rds/aurora/" target="_blank">Aurora</a> is a MySQL compatible, fully managed database service built for the cloud with the performance and scalability of high-end commercial databases at 1/10th the cost.

 ---